 Based on SMF instructions, UPF may identify the PDU Sets, according to the Protocol Description in PDR, to derive the PDU Set Information for DL traffics and send it to RAN via DL GTP-U header of each PDU identified as belonging to a PDU Set.
 The PDU Set Information, is described in clause 5.37.5.
 The PDU Set identification can be done by UPF implementation or by detecting RTP/SRTP header or payload.
 The details of the RTP/SRTP headers, header extensions and/or payloads used to identify PDU Sets are defined in TS 26.522 [179].

 Based on SMF instructions, UPF may identify the End of Data Burst based on Protocol Description or UPF implementation, as described in clause 5.37.8.3.

+Based on SMF instructions, UPF may identify the Data Burst Size based on Protocol Description provided by the SMF, as described in clause 5.37.x.1.

 * * * * Next change * * * *